protonemedia/laravel-splade-core/README.md

 npm install @protonemedia/laravel-splade-core @protonemedia/laravel-splade-vite
 ```

-Splade Core automatically generates Vue components for all your Blade components.
+Splade Core automatically generates Vue components for all your Blade templates.
 By default, they are stored in `resources/js/splade`.
 You don't have to commit these files to your repository, as they are automatically generated when you run Vite.
 To initialize this directory, run the following command:

 ```bash
 php artisan splade:core:initialize-directory